SoftonixMobile/flutter_guidelines/documentation/quidelines_documentation.md

    ```
    ---
 #### Naming for repository instance
- If bloc uses a single repository, then it should be named a 'repository' (see example 1)
- else name instances according to the class name (see example 2)
+ Always name repository instances according to the class name, even if there is only one repository used in the BLoC.

 **Example 1**